 Shelf: PDL.75 (deposited collection) and PSNC.

 Although the majority of the photographs and photographically illustrated books are scattered throughout the collections of the Library, a separate shelf-mark was created for new accessions of photographic material in all formats in 1978.
 At present this contains c.
-200 separate items: positive silver prints (of all processes), photomechanical prints; waxed-paper, film and glass negatives; lantern slides, miscellaneous albums, and photographically illustrated books.
+400 separate items, dating from the 1840s onwards: positive silver prints (of all processes), photomechanical prints; waxed-paper, film and glass negatives; lantern slides, miscellaneous albums, and photographically illustrated books.
 The collection contains a total of c.
 10,000 photographic images and is augmented through donation and purchase, with an emphasis on Scottish material in general and on photographically-illustrated books.
 Important photographic items in the general collections are being gradually replaced at this location.
-The earliest item in the collection is a copy of William Henry Fox Talbot’s Sun Pictures in Scotland ([London], 1845), containing 23 salted-paper prints.
+The earliest item in the collection is a copy of William Henry Fox Talbotıs Sun Pictures in Scotland ([London], 1845), containing 23 salted-paper prints.

 Presented by the Polish Community in Edinburgh in 1962 to commemorate the millennium of Christianity in Poland and the emergence of the Polish State, the collection contains 850 books and 139 pamphlets, mainly modern Polish publications.